 To help you arrive at a good compromise, here are a few sensible negotiation techniques.

-Money isn't always at the root of the problem.
 If you pay close attention to the other party's concerns, you may find that the key to arriving at an agreement can be found elsewhere.
 For example, a print shop might agree to refund a customer $2,000 on a disputed job in exchange for an agreement to continue to work together and speak well of each other in the future.

-The patient negotiator has the edge.
 Many Americans are in a hurry to arrive at a solution and, in their haste, will concede too much.
 Take your time.
 If the other person gets mad and hangs up, you can always wait a few days and call back.

-Good negotiators rarely change their position quickly, even if the other side does.
+Even if the other side does.
 Instead, they raise or lower their offer in small increments.
 For example, if you are the plaintiff and your opponent counters your offer of a 20% reduction in your demand with an offer to pay only half of what you're asking for, don't jump to accept.
 It will often make most sense to counter by reducing your original demand a little bit more (to 30% or 35% of the original demand).
 If you do, there is a decent chance that your opponent will further improve his or her offer.
 And even if not, you haven't lost anything, since once your opponent has made an offer, he or she is unlikely to withdraw it.

 If you talk things out with your opponent and come to an agreement, it's key to write down your agreement as soon as possible.
 Oral settlement agreements, especially between people who have little confidence in one another, are often not worth the breath used to express them.
 And writing down an agreement gives the parties a chance to see if they really have arrived at a complete understanding.
 You can find a settlement agreement form in 101 Law Forms for Personal Use, by Ralph Warner and Robin Leonard (Nolo), or in the form kit, Settling Legal Disputes, available at www.nolo.com.